minus5/reading-list/README.md

 Of course primary skill for each developer is his **chosen technical field of expertise (domain)** (be it backend, frontend, DB, you name it).

 This skill area is related to HOW you do stuff (how you use revision control, specific framework, query a database).
 You are all aware it is critically important, you consciously put great effort in enhancing this skill area and most talks on this conference are related to it (if you don't know how to do stuff than nothing else is important).
-It is not my field I will not talk about it today.
+It is not my field od expertise I will not talk about it today.

 Then there are **communication skills**.
 Last year's huge improvement in this field is being addressed with introduction of agile methods.
 We all are becoming aware that communication is important and I will not talk about it neither.

-But we believe that there is one more crucial modern skill that is usually unfairly neglected and that is **PROBLEM SOLVING (THINKING) SKILL**.
+But there is one more crucial modern skill that is usually unfairly neglected and that is **PROBLEM SOLVING (THINKING) SKILL**.

 It's not the same to have enough experience and knowledge to get stuff done; and to know why you are doing something in a certain way, and how it fits into the big picture.